prisms-center/phaseField/index.md

 ***
 ## Announcements

+- 6/13/2020: New corrosion application release!
+This application simulates the evolution of the metal-electrolyte interface during the anodic corrosion reaction.
+The model employed [Chadwick et al., J. Electrochem.
+Soc.,10, C633-C646 (2018)] uses the phase-field and smoothed-boundary methods to track the moving metal/electrolyte interface and to couple it to mass transport (diffusion and migration) within the electrolyte and Butler-Volmer electrochemical kinetics.

 - 3/26/2020: A new open-access article titled [PRISMS-PF: A general framework for phase-field modeling with a matrix-free finite element method](https://www.nature.com/articles/s41524-020-0298-5) has been published on *npj Computational Materials*.
 In this article we introduce PRISMS-PF as a new open-source framework for phase-field modeling, emphasizing ease of use, flexibility and adaptability to a wide range of applications, and computational performance.
 We recommend this article to everyone interested in an overview of the PRISMS-PF framework and its applications.
 Please use this publication as the standard reference when citing PRISMS-PF.
 We'll keep an eye on references to that paper, but if you use PRISMS-PF in your work, please send us the citation so that we can advertise your work on the PRISMS-PF website and can pass usage information to our funding agency.